LeonardoPuccio/RateThisRepo/README.md

 - Explains the scoring methodology
 - Works across multiple browsers (Chrome, Firefox, Edge)

+For a detailed list of changes between versions, please see the [CHANGELOG](CHANGELOG.md).

 ## Architecture

 RateThisRepo is built with WXT (Web Extension Tools), providing a modern, type-safe framework for browser extensions.